oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 errors: No known data errors
 ```

-`disk10` will become something like `media-xxxx` when you export and the import the pool `backup`.
+`disk10` will become something like `media-xxxx` when you export and import the pool `backup`.

 ## Addendum

 Just for reference.
 If you want to see the mapping between gptids and classic device names on FreeBSD use `glabel status`.
-In MacOS this is shown by `diskutil list` or `diskutil info`. `diskutil info /dev/disk7s1` shows `0BC56ABF-50C7-AF4C-BC93-86D958969282` which matches the media-id of the first disk in the pool `backup`.
+In macOS this is shown by `diskutil list` or `diskutil info`. `diskutil info /dev/disk7s1` shows `0BC56ABF-50C7-AF4C-BC93-86D958969282` which matches the media-id of the first disk in the pool `backup`.